alpacahq/pipeline-live/README.md

 to address this issue by using online API data sources and simplify the interface for live trading usage.
 The interface complies the original zipline/pipeline for the most part.
-For more details about the Pipeline API, please refer the zipline document.
+For more details about the Pipeline API, please see [Quantopian's tutorial](https://www.quantopian.com/tutorials/pipeline) and [zipline document](https://www.zipline.io/).

 ## Data Sources
-This library premoninantly relies on the IEX public data API for daily prices and fundamentals, but aims to connect to other data sources over the time.
+This library premoninantly relies on the [IEX public dataAPI](https://iextrading.com/developer/docs/) for daily prices and fundamentals, but aims to connect to other data sources over the time.
 Currently supported data sources include the following.